 In some parts of the world, potassium nitrate can be hard to find, at least in economical quantities.
 The most economical form of potassium nitrate is 13-0-46 fertilizer.
 However, since this is a "specialized" fertilizer, its availability can be limited.
-On the other hand, ammonium nitrate is a very common, inexpensive fertilizer.
+On the other hand, ammonium nitrate (AN) is a common, inexpensive fertilizer (admittedly, AN is becoming less available due to restrictions on it sale).
 Annual global consumption is around 20 million tonnes , and is found in most parts of the world for a wide variety of crops.
-Although ammonium nitrate is potentially a very effective oxidizer, it is difficult to harness its capacity for a rocket propellant oxidizer due to its low combustion temperature and tendency to self-extinguish, drowning it its own water produced as the main product of combustion.
+Although ammonium nitrate is potentially a very effective oxidizer, it is challenging to harness its capacity for a rocket propellant oxidizer due to its low combustion temperature and tendency to self-extinguish, drowning it its own water produced as the main product of combustion.
 Ammonium nitrate cannot be used as a direct replacement for potassium nitrate in sugar propellant due to rapid decomposition that occurs at elevated temperature when in contact with organic materials such as sugars.

 As such, it is indeed fortuitous that potassium nitrate can be readily synthesized using ammonium nitrate as a base material.
 This webpage describes a process that is a relatively simple and safe way to make synthetic potassium nitrate that is quite pure and is perfectly suitable for use as a rocket propellant oxidizer.